Veterans Review and Appeal Board - 2015-16 Annual Report

 The Board is required by law to prepare written reasons to inform Veterans of how and why the decision has been made.
 These are prepared at the Board’s office in Charlottetown and usually mailed within six weeks of the hearing.
 This time is needed to ensure decisions are well-reasoned and clearly written.

-In 2014-15, the Board continued to focus on providing Veterans with timely, respectful hearings and fair, plain language decisions.
+In 2015-16, the Board continued to focus on providing Veterans with timely, respectful hearings and fair, plain-language decisions.

-The best indicator of how many applications the Board is likely to receive in a given year is the annual volume of VAC's disability benefits decisions.
+A good indicator of how many applications the Board is likely to receive in a given year is the volume of VAC’s disability benefits decisions from the previous year.

-Although our caseload is primarily correlated with the annual volume of VAC decisions, it can fluctuate from year to year due to other factors.
+Although our caseload is primarily correlated with the VAC decision volumes, it can fluctuate from year to year due to other factors.
 One of these is that there is no time limit to bring forward an appeal, i.e. Veterans can request an independent review of their VAC decision at any time.

-New government initiatives for Veterans and their families can also impact the Board's work.
-For example, we have been identified to provide redress for the Critical Injury Benefit introduced in 2015.
-The Board's usual two-level process will apply to VAC decisions on this new benefit.
+New government initiatives for Veterans and their families can also impact the Board’s work.
+For example, in 2015 the Board began providing redress for the Critical Injury Benefit which had been introduced that year.

-Regarding the individuals who made applications to the Board in 2014-15, there was a small change in the breakdown of service, with fewer applications from traditional Veterans and more applications from still-serving and retired CAF members.
+Regarding the individuals who made applications to the Board in 2015-16, there was a small change in the breakdown of service, with fewer applications from still-serving and retired CAF members, and more applications from RCMP applicants.

 The tables below provide information about the nature, volume, and outcome of cases at the Board, as well as information on the number and outcome of Federal Court judicial review decisions.